quixdb/squash/docs/user-guide.md

 positive number is returned (generally ::SQUASH_OK), and a negative number is returned on failure.

 The first argument is the name of the codec.
+To list available codecs, you can use the `squash -L` command; the convention is that codecs are just the lowercase name of the algorithm.
+For example, "gzip", "lz4", and "bzip2" are all what you would probably expect.

 The @a compressed and @a compressed_length arguments represent the buffer which you wish to compress the data into.
 Notice that @a